the1lab/1lab/src/Cat/Functor/Kan/Pointwise.lagda.md

 # Pointwise Kan extensions

-One useful perspective on [Kan extensions] is that they are generalizations of (co)limits; in fact, we have defined (co)limits as a special case of Kan extensions!
+One useful perspective on [[Kan extensions]] is that they are generalizations of (co)limits; in fact, we have defined (co)limits as a special case of Kan extensions!
 This means that many theorems involving (co)limits can be directly generalized to theorems of Kan extensions.
-A concrete example of this phenomena is the fact that right adjoints don't just preserve limits, they preserve *all* right extensions!
+A concrete example of this phenomena is the fact that [[right adjoints]] don't just preserve limits, they preserve *all* right extensions!

-[Kan extensions]: Cat.Functor.Kan.Base.html

 However, this pattern of generalization fails in one critical way:
 [corepresentable functors preserve limits], but corepresentable functors